adelinp/lightfeed/README.md

 - Keep API semantics aligned with UI language (`feeds`)
 - Avoid duplicated request validation logic
 - Avoid storing full article payloads when not needed
+- Keep anonymous user state in the browser when possible

 ## Troubleshooting

 - `Cannot find module 'node:sqlite'` or similar:
   - upgrade Node.js to `22+`

 - App starts but no articles appear:
   - verify feed URLs are valid RSS/Atom endpoints
   - check per-feed warnings shown in the UI

 - Database reset for local development:
   - stop server
   - delete `~/.lightfeed/data/lightfeed.sqlite` (or your custom DB path)
   - restart with `npm run dev`

+- `403 Forbidden` on `/settings`:
+  - verify `ADMIN_SECRET` is set
+  - verify your middleware is enabled
+  - verify Cloudflare injects `x-lightfeed-admin-secret`
+  - for local development, allow localhost bypass or send the header manually

 ## Security note

 Feed URLs are user-provided and fetched server-side.

-If you deploy this publicly, add network controls/rules to prevent abuse (for example SSRF protections and outbound restrictions).
+If you deploy this publicly, add network controls and outbound restrictions where possible to reduce SSRF and abuse risk.

+Also:

+- protect `/settings`
+- protect write APIs
+- do not rely only on hidden links
+- restrict admin access at Cloudflare or another reverse proxy layer

 ## Contributing